phammings/Airbnb-Clone/README.md

 - ✔️ Develop search functionalities by location, date, guests, and other criteria
 - ✔️ Utilize Docker for containerized deployment and easy setup across different environments
 - ✔️ Deployed on AWS EC2 and self-hosted through Coolify
+- ️️✔️ Migrated cloud server to Hetzner Cloud to reduce costs by 50%
 - ✔️ Used Github Actions for CI/CD to automatically create and push docker image of app backend